marcmalliate/E-commerce-Website/README.md

   ## Description
-  A easy to use content management system that that allows the user to add, store and delete employees.
-  This application uses MySql, Node.js and Inquirer.
+  This is app is the back end for an e-commerce site and it was built using modified started code.
+The app uses Express.js API to use Sequelize to interact with a MySQL database.

   ## Installation

-  *Please clone the github repository and then run NMP I*
+  *Please clone the github repository and then run NMP I.*

   ## Usage
   Open an integrated terminal and run node server.js.
-  Now that the app is running you can select from the options presented in the menu list.
-  When you are finished using the app simply select 'Exit'.
+  You will then need to populate the data base by entering NPM run seed.
+  Next run NPM start.
+You will now be connected to the server and listening to the local host and able to start testing.

   ## License
  This application has the following license: